Darkyenus/wemi/DESIGN.md

 WEMI features a simple interactive user interface, which is launched by default.
 It accepts key queries, which are then evaluated, and a few commands.
 Refer to the `help` command.
 To exit, use the `exit` command, or simply EOF (Ctrl-D).

+## Distribution and installation
+WEMI is distributed as a runnable .jar file called `wemi`, which is also a valid `.sh` file.
+This file should be as small as possible, as it will be checked into the version control system of the project, like wrappers of other build systems.
+This should ensure that building and updating of the build system and its files will be as painless as possible.

+The prepended `.sh` file conforms to the standard `sh` shell, for maximum compatibility.